drugis/addis-core/docs/design/index.md

 By implementing the database in this way, all past versions of the data can be reconstructed as needed (F2.2) and provenance information including a full edit history is always accessible (F2.3, F2.4).
 Moreover, because the history of an entry by one user can be referred to from further edits by another user, it becomes trivial to let any user non-destructively edit any entry (F2.5), and it is trivial to detect when this has happened (F2.6).
 The stability of an event sourced database is also important from the perspective of integrating data from multiple deployments of TrialVerse and/or ConceptMapper: once a specific version of a graph is known, it will never change (F6.3).
+The recorded provenance information is also a solid basis for assigning credit for contributions (F2.8).

 The above assumes the ability to calculate differences between RDF graphs, and to apply those differences to RDF graphs.
 Approaches for this have been discussed in the literature (e.g. Auer and Herre, 2007, A Versioning and Evolution Framework for RDF Knowledge Bases, Perspectives of Systems Informatics, Lecture Notes in Computer Science 4378:55-69).